HammadHafeez186/FoodPanda_V1/readme.txt

 All changes are to be made to the dev branch only.
+Changes can only be made to the main branch after reviewing by admin.